AceDataCloud/VeoAPI/README.md

 ```

 The returned result contains multiple fields, described as follows:

-- `success`, the status of the video generation task at this time.
+- `success`: the status of the video generation task at this time.
-- `task_id`, the ID of the video generation task at this time.
+- `task_id`: the ID of the video generation task at this time.
-- `data`, the result of the video generation task at this time.
+- `data`: the result of the video generation task at this time.
-  - `id`, the video ID of the video generation task at this time.
+  - `id`: the video ID of the video generation task at this time.
-  - `video_url`, the video link of the video generation task at this time.
+  - `video_url`: the video link of the video generation task at this time.
-  - `created_at`, the creation time of the video generation task at this time.
+  - `created_at`: the creation time of the video generation task at this time.
-  - `complete_at`, the completion time of the video generation task at this time.
+  - `complete_at`: the completion time of the video generation task at this time.
-  - `state`, the status of the video generation task at this time.
+  - `state`: the status of the video generation task at this time.

-We can see that we have obtained satisfactory video information, and we only need to obtain the generated Veo video based on the video link address in the `data` result.
+We can see that we have obtained satisfactory video information, and we only need to obtain the generated Veo video based on the video link address in the `data` of the result.

 Additionally, if you want to generate the corresponding integration code, you can directly copy the generated code, for example, the CURL code is as follows: